ibaris/gscpy/docs/introduction.rst

     * Modules to import all files in a directory with considering a certain pattern.
 Moreover, it is possible to import these data in different ``mapsets``.
     * Module that can import ``pyroSAR`` dataset in a directory based on their metadata.
-    * Creation of Sentinel-1 space-time cube.
+    * Creation of space-time cube.
-    * Multi-temporal analysis using t.rast.mapcalc or t.rast.algebra.

 The package `pyroSAR`_ and `sentinelsat`_ is used for the pre-processing and download of sentinel data respectively.